patman007/patrickmason/02_midterm/m1/question.md

 1. waits and runs after the requested get method returns with data or error
 1. asks the user what she wants to do

-### Answer: Runs immediately alongside the method in a 2nd thread without waiting.
+### Wrong Answer: Runs immediately alongside the method in a 2nd thread without waiting.

+### Correct Answer:
+### Waits and runs after the request get method returns with data or error.